tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The information above is highlighted in the Web.config file.](./media/visual-studio-web-config-connection-strings.png "Verify the connection string")

-4. Run the solution by selecting the green **Start** button on the Visual Studio toolbar.
+4. Run the solution by selecting the green **Start** button on the Visual Studio toolbar

     ![Start is selected on the toolbar.](./media/visual-studio-toolbar-start.png "Run the solution")

-5. You should see the Northwind Traders Dashboard load in your browser.
+5. You should see the Northwind Traders Dashboard load in your browser

     ![The Northwind Traders Dashboard is visible in a browser.](./media/northwind-traders-dashboard.png "View the dashboard")

-6. Close the browser to stop debugging the application, and return to Visual Studio.
+6. Close the browser to stop debugging the application, and return to Visual Studio

 ## Exercise 5: Migrate the Oracle database to SQL Server 2017